Matrix Completion Methods for the Total Electron Content Video Reconstruction: Numerical Studies

 \begin{enumerate} \item \textbf{soft}: softImpute as in \cite{hastie2015matrix}: $\lambda_1=0.9, \lambda_2=0, \lambda_3=0$. \item \textbf{TS}: softImpute + temporal smoothing: $\lambda_1=0.9, \lambda_2=0.05, \lambda_3=0$. \item \textbf{SH}: softImpute + auxiliary data based on spherical harmonics: $\lambda_1=0.9, \lambda_2=0,\lambda_3=0.01$. \item \textbf{TS+SH}: softImpute + temporal smoothing + auxiliary data based on spherical harmonics: $\lambda_1=0.9, \lambda_2=0.05,\lambda_3=0.01$. \end{enumerate}

 The tuning parameters above are chosen for demonstration purposes instead of being selected from an extensive grid search as we do for real data.
 The reason why we set all $\lambda_1=0.9$ is because as one will see in the empirical section, this value works well for the baseline softImpute method when imputing TEC maps in general.
 Thus our choice of the tuning parameters is actually maximizing the performance of the softImpute algorithm.
 And we will show that even in this setting, our newly proposed algorithms outperform in majority of cases.
-Moreover, $\lambda_2=0.05$ and $\lambda_3=0.01$ are also chosen for demonstration purpose, and these choices are also shown guarantee that the model converges.
+And we fix $\lambda_2=0.05$ and $\lambda_3=0.01$, which are not the parameters that give the best performances.
+We pick these parameters just to show that the method can produce decent results even when one does not tune the hyper-parameters.

 For each of the 96 matrices of the IGS data, we calculate the RSE on the missing pixels.
 Suppose that the RSE of imputing matrix at time $t$ for the four models are $\mbox{RSE}_t^{(\mbox{soft})},\mbox{RSE}_t^{(\mbox{TS})}$, $\mbox{RSE}_t^{(\mbox{SH})}, \mbox{RSE}_t^{(\mbox{TS+SH})}$, respectively.
 We define the test set RSE margin over softImpute for the three variants of our model as: $\Delta\mbox{RSE}^{(k)}_t = \mbox{RSE}_t^{(\mbox{soft})} - \mbox{RSE}_t^{(k)}, k \in \{\mbox{TS,SH,TS+SH}\}$.
 Then $\Delta\mbox{RSE}^{(k)}_t > 0$ means that model $k$ performs, on average, better than the softImpute method on imputing the missing value of matrix at time $t$.
 One can easily test if any model outperforms the baseline softImpute method in all 96 matrices with a simple parametric test, which is trivial to show thus we omit the detailed testing results in this paper.